-These American-style oatmeal and raisin cookies are ideal to make with children as they’re quick and easy with minimum fuss – simply task the children with stirring, adding ingredients to the mixing bowl or scooping out the mixture onto baking trays.
-This cookie recipe is packed with raisins and oats, which makes a healthier alternative to classic chocolate chip versions.
-Homemade cookies often have a more crumbly texture to shop-bought cookies, not to mention filling the house with delicious sweet smell of baking.
-As they only take half an hour to make, you can quickly bake a batch before the school run!
+These American-style oatmeal raisin cookies are ideal to make with children as they're quick and easy with minimum fuss – simply task the children with stirring, adding ingredients to the mixing bowl or scooping out the mixture onto baking trays.
+These oat and raisin cookies are packed with raisins and oats, which makes a healthier alternative to classic chocolate chip versions.
+Homemade biscuits often have a more crumbly texture to shop-bought cookies, not to mention filling the house with delicious sweet smell of baking.
+As they only take half an hour to make, you can quickly bake a batch after the school run!

 - 85g butter